18F/handbook/performance-management/supervisor-resources.md

 ## Supervisor performance management checklist

-* Use the [Supervisor performance management checklist](https://docs.google.com/spreadsheets/d/1FkdV6FNOxDAZLuFBYJKK-3hgVE5lvIVQ31PKe3dZ628/edit#gid=884911250) to guide you through end of FY20 performance reviews and to help establish FY21 performance plans.
+* Use the [Supervisor performance management checklist](https://docs.google.com/spreadsheets/d/1FkdV6FNOxDAZLuFBYJKK-3hgVE5lvIVQ31PKe3dZ628/edit#gid=884911250) to guide you through end of year performance reviews and to help establish performance plans for the new fiscal year.
   * *NOTE: Items highlighted in green are particularly important steps*

 ## GSA Performance Management Resources